mandeep/cookiecutter-pyqt5/README.rst

 Screenshot
 -----------

-The Qt library creates applications with the desktop environment of the user's operating system.
+The Qt library creates applications native to the desktop environment of the user's operating system.
 Below is a screenshot of the template application opened on Linux Mint 18 Cinnamon.

 .. image:: screen.png